wmde/Diff/README.md

 [![Latest Stable Version](https://poser.pugx.org/diff/diff/version.png)](https://packagist.org/packages/diff/diff)
 [![Download count](https://poser.pugx.org/diff/diff/d/total.png)](https://packagist.org/packages/diff/diff)

-**Diff** is a small PHP library with value objects to represent diffs and service objects to do various types of operations.
-These include creating a diff between two data structures, applying a diff onto a data structure and merging multiple diffs into one.
+**Diff** is a small standalone PHP library for representing differences between data structures, computing such differences, and applying them as patches.
+It is extremely well tested and allows users to define their own comparison strategies.

+Diff does not provide any support for computing or representing the differences between unstructured data, ie text.

 Recent changes can be found in the [release notes](RELEASE-NOTES.md).